GMOD/jbrowse-components/website/docs/tutorials/no_build_plugin_tutorial.md

       '@jbrowse/core/util/types/mst',
     )
     const { types } = pluginManager.jbrequire('mobx-state-tree')

+    const React = pluginManager.jbrequire('react')

+    // this is our react component
+    const CiteWidget = props => {
+      // React.createElement can be used to add html to our widget component const header = React.createElement(
+        'h1',
+        null,
+        'Cite this JBrowse session',
+      )
+      const content = React.createElement(
+        'p',
+        null,
+        `Diesh, Colin, et al. "JBrowse 2: A modular genome browser with views of synteny and structural variation. bioRxiv.
+2022.`, )

+      return React.createElement('div', null, [header, content])
+    }

     // we're adding a widget that we can open upon clicking on our menu item pluginManager.addWidgetType(() => {